-Edinburgh has more restaurants per head of population than any city in the UK.
+Edinburgh has more restaurants per head of population than any other city in the UK.
 Eating out is commonplace, not just for special occasions, and the eateries range from stylish but inexpensive bistros and cafes to gourmet restaurants with Michelin stars.

 Museums & Art Galleries

 Glasgow's mercantile, industrial and academic history has left the city with a wonderful legacy of museums and art galleries, dominated by the grand Victorian cathedral of culture, Kelvingrove, which boasts a bewildering variety of exhibits.

 Glasgow is the star of Scotland's live-music scene, with legendary venues like King Tut's Wah Wah Hut staging gigs that range from local start-ups to top international acts.

 Architecture & Design

 From Charles Rennie Mackintosh's iconic buildings and interiors and the centre's grand Victorian architecture to the fashion boutiques of the Italian Centre and design exhibitions at the Lighthouse, Glasgow stakes its claim as the most stylish city in Scotland.